imgui-rs/imgui-rs/README.markdown

 * Low-level API (imgui-sys)
 * Renderer for easy integration with [Glium](https://github.com/tomaka/glium) projects (optional)
 * Parts of high-level API
-* Not horrible way of defining and passing null-terminated UTF-8 to ImGui
+* Not horrible way of defining and passing null-terminated UTF-8 to ImGui.
+  The macro `im_str!` needs to be used most of the time.
+For more information and justification for this design, please see issue #7
 * Parts of imgui\_demo.cpp reimplemented in Rust as an API usage example (examples/test\_window\_impl.rs)

 ## Important but unimplemented things